-I’m a Lecturer in Criminology, specialising in policing and criminal justice.
+I’m a Senior Lecturer in Criminology, and I am the current Programme Leader of the Degree Programme.
+I specialise in policing and criminal justice.

 I’m a former Senior Police Officer, having retired from Strathclyde Police in 2010 after 30 years’ service.
 I held various positions including Deputy Manager of a multi-agency initiative designed to reduce gang violence across Glasgow.